Filter by Category

 This free peer support group is a great opportunity to meet other new breastfeeding parents in your community, share experiences, and receive postpartum and newborn care information and support.
 A lactation consultant facilitates the group and can answer your questions.

-FREE but registration is required to receive Zoom info.
 Join anytime throughout the year.
 New members are always welcome!

 Newborn Sleep (0-3 mos): Setting the Foundations (2025)